-Represents the grant date fair market value of restricted stock grants in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification - Compensation - Stock Compensation (Topic 718) (January 2010) ("ASC 718").
-Grant date fair value is based on the closing price of the Company's common stock on the date of grant.

-- (2) Amounts reflect the grant date fair value of stock options granted in those years in accordance with ASC 718.
-Grant date fair value is based on a Binary Option Pricing Model (American, call option) for use in valuing stock options.
-Assumptions used in the calculation of these amounts are shown in Note 11, "Equity Incentive Plan Stock Options," to our audited financial statements included in our 2009 Annual Report on Form 10-K, filed with the SEC on May 28, 2010 (File No. 814-00735); Note 10, "Equity Incentive Plan Stock Options," to our audited financial statements included in our 2008 Annual Report on Form 10-K, filed with the SEC on May 2008 Annual Report on Form 10-K, filed with the SEC on March 16, 2009 (File No. 814-00735); and Note 10, "Stock Options," to our audited financial statements included in our 2007 Annual Report on Form 10-K, filed with the SEC on March 14, 2008 (File No. 814-00735). - (3) Annual performance-based cash bonus.
-As described in "- Compensation Discussion and Analysis Compensation Components - Annual Bonus" above, the annual bonuses of the executive officers named in the Summary Compensation Table are derived based on the performance of the Company and the individual executive relative to pre-established objectives for the year.
-The threshold, target and/or maximum amounts for the year 2009 bonus opportunity of each executive officer named in the Summary Compensation Table are reported in the Grants of Plan-Based Awards in Year 2009 table below.

-(4) Represents actual cash salaries paid during 2009.

-(5) Messrs.
-Pearson, Wirth and Corless have their compensation allocated between Kohlberg Capital and Katonah Debt Advisors.

-(6) See the 2009 All Other Compensation Table below for a breakdown of these amounts, which consist of:

-- cash dividends on restricted stock granted or received upon conversion of previously granted options; - amounts received pursuant to the Katonah Debt Advisors Employee Savings and Profit Sharing Plan (the "Savings Plan"); - life insurance premiums; and - disability insurance premiums.
+- (1) Represents the grant date fair market value of restricted stock grants in accordance with Financial Accounting Standards Board Accounting Standards Codification Compensation Stock Compensation (Topic 718) (January 2010) ("ASC 718").
+Grant date fair value is based on the closing price of Common Stock on the date of grant. - (2) Annual performance-based cash bonus.
+As described in "- Compensation Discussion and Analysis Compensation Components Annual Bonus" above, the annual bonuses of the named executive officers are derived based on the performance of the Company and the individual executive relative to pre-established objectives for the year.
+The threshold, target and/or maximum amounts for the year 2011 bonus opportunity of each named executive officer are reported in the Grants of Plan-Based Awards in Year 2011 table below. - (3) Represents actual cash salaries paid during 2011. - (4) With respect to these periods, Messrs.
+Pearson, Wirth and Corless had their compensation allocated between Kohlberg Capital and Katonah Debt Advisors. - (5) One-time cash bonus awards granted with respect to fiscal year 2010 in March 2011.
+As described in "- Compensation Discussion and Analysis Compensation Components Annual Bonus" above, these one-time cash bonus awards were in addition to the 2010 performance-based cash bonus awards reflected in the "Non-Equity Incentive Plan Compensation" column of this table and were paid in April 2011. - (6) See the 2011 All Other Compensation Table below for a breakdown of these amounts, which consist of: - · cash dividends on restricted stock granted or received upon conversion of previously granted options; - amounts received pursuant to the Katonah Debt Advisors Employee Savings and Profit Sharing Plan (the "Savings Plan"); - contributions received pursuant to a 401(k) plan; - life insurance premiums; and - disability insurance premiums.